-Newly qualified doctors doing their Internship at Groote Schuur Hospital have an opportunity to rotate through Neurosurgery for 6 weeks as part of the 4 month Surgery attachment.
-Interns take responsibility for the day-to-day management of patients in Ward F7, but also have opportunities to get to theatre and acquire first-hand experience of neurosurgery.
+Newly-qualified doctors doing their internship at Groote Schuur Hospital have an opportunity to rotate through Neurosurgery for 6 weeks as part of the four month Surgery attachment.
+Interns take responsibility for the day-to-day management of patients, but also have opportunities to get to theatre and acquire first-hand experience of neurosurgery.
 This is a great opportunity for anyone considering a career in Neurosurgery.

-Following completion of 2 years Internship and 1 year Community Service, aspiring trainees have an opportunity to work for one year as a Medical Officer in Neurosurgery.
-Typically, applicants for the MO post have already passed the Primary exam, but this is not a requirement.
-The MO functions as a junior registrar, taking call under supervision but rotating through the various firms.
-3 months will be spent in the Neurosurgical ICU (D13), which is excellent preparation for the Intermediate exam.
+Following completion of two years internship and one year community service, aspiring trainees have an opportunity to work for one year as a Medical Officer in Neurosurgery.
+Typically, applicants for this post have already passed the Primary exam, but this is not a requirement.
+The Medical Officer functions as a junior registrar, taking call under supervision but rotating through the various firms.
+Three months will be spent in the Neurosurgical ICU (D13), which is excellent preparation for the Intermediate exam.

-Following completion of 4 years training, funding may be available to enable a registrar to stay on for an additional year of subspecialty training, assuming the role of Chief Registrar.
+Following completion of four years of training, funding may be available to enable a registrar to stay on for an additional year of subspecialty training, assuming the role of Chief Registrar.

 Although only South African citizens and permanent residents may be appointed to funded registrar posts, we have a number of trainees from other African countries funded independently.
 The Division of Neurosurgery is committed to the University’s vision to internationalise UCT via an Afropolitan niche and we have paid particular attention to the development of neurosurgery across our continent.